SverreNystad/board-master/README.md

 ### Planned Features

 ## Setup
 To setup the project, one needs to have all the prerequisites installed.
-Then one needs to clone the repository, setup a virtual environment, and install the dependencies.
+Clone the repository, install the dependencies and build the project.
 This is described in more detail below.

 ### Prerequisites
 - Ensure that git is installed on your machine.
 [Download Git](https://git-scm.com/downloads)
+- Java JDK 17 or higher.

 ### Clone the repository
 ```bash